Lsfr271/dxlib/README.md

 #include "../include/dx.h" // if you have dx.h in the include folder, else do #include "dx.h"
 // or you might do this in other cases:
 // #include "include/dx.h"
+// the includes above depends on your compiler, so dont complain if you get include path errors

 using namespace dxlib;
 using namespace dxlibConvert;